Vis (island): After 1945

 After the war, the Yugoslav People's Army used the island as one of its main naval bases until abandoning the base in 1989.
 After Croatia became independent in 1991, its navy did not reclaim most of the facilities, and the many abandoned buildings are being used for civilian purposes and tourism, including tunnels, bunkers and a secret submarine base.
 In 2008, 34 mines left over from World War II were cleared from the island.

 During Yugoslavia Island of Vis primarily was used as military base and it was closed for public.
 After the war of independence in 1991-1995, Croatia slowly gained economic development due to its tourism, and therefore popularity of Croatian islands was in uprising.
 Vis is a home to numerous bay beaches including Stiniva, Srebrna, Stončica and Zaglava.
 Vis is locally known as “island of fishermans and winemakers".
 Due to its geographical location and untouched nature, island is most suitable for wine and fish and in 2019, GEOPARK Vis archipelago became a member of UNESCO Global Geoparks.

 In 2017, the sequel of musical comedy Mamma Mia! – movie Mamma Mia!
 Here We Go Again was filmed on location on Vis.
-The island represented fictional Greek island of Kalokairi, and the movie ganied additional popularity to the island.
+The island represented fictional Greek island of Kalokairi, and the movie garnered more popularity for the island.